kos-lang/kos/doc/modules.md

 Returns an array with elements extracted from the iterable object and sorted.

-The first variant returns a sort function, which can then be used to sort any iterable object and has a built-in compare predicate.
-The usage of the returned function is the same as the second and third variant.
+The first variant returns a sort function, which can then be used to sort any iterable object.
+The usage of the returned function is the same as the usage of the remaining variants.

-The second and third variant return an array containing elements extracted from an iterable object and sorted according to the `compare` function.
-The elements are retrieved from the iterable object through its `iterator()` function.
+The remaining variants return an array containing elements extracted from an iterable object and sorted according to the `key` function and `reverse` flag.
+Elements are retrieved from the iterable object through its `iterator()` function.

-`compare` is a function which returns `true` if its first argument should come sorted before its second argument and returns `false` otherwise.  `compare` defaults to `<` operator in the first and the third variant.
+`key` is a function which produces a sorting key for each element to be sorted.
+The elements are then sorted by the keys using the '<' operator.
+By default `key` is `void` and the elements themselves are used as sorting keys.

+`reverse` defaults to `false`.
+If `reverse` is specified as `true`, the elements are sorted in reverse order, i.e. in a descending key order.

 Examples:

     > sort("kos language") -> print_elements
      , a, a, e, g, g, k, l, n, o, s, u
-    > sort((x, y) => x[0] < y[0], { foo: 1, bar: 2, baz: 3 }) -> print_elements
+    > sort(x => x[0], { foo: 1, bar: 2, baz: 3 }) -> print_elements
     [bar, 2], [baz, 3], [foo, 1]

 string()